thibautvs/webstack-client/README.md

 ### End to end testing

 The app comes with end-to-end tests, again written in [Mocha][mocha]/[Chai][chai]/[Sinon][sinon].
 These tests are run with the [Protractor][protractor] End-to-End test runner.
 It uses native events and has special features for Angular applications.

 * the configuration is found at `test/protractor-conf.js`
 * the end-to-end tests are found in `test/e2e/`

 Protractor simulates interaction with our web app and verifies that the application responds correctly.
-Therefore, our web server needs to be serving up the application, so that Protractor can interact with it.
+Therefore, a web server needs to be serving up the application, so that Protractor can interact with it.

 ```
-npm start
+npm start (or gulp --dev)
 ```

 In addition, since Protractor is built upon WebDriver we need to install this.
 The app comes with a predefined script to do this:

 ```